stanford-oval/zero-shot-multiwoz-acl2020/README.md

 yarn install
 ```

-To install the dependencies for trade-dst, run the following inside the trade-dst clone:
+To install the dependencies for trade-dst and SUMBT, run the following inside those clone:
 ```
 pip3 install -r requirements.txt
 ```

+As the dependencies of these two repositories conflict with each other, it is recommended to use separate
+virtualenvs for each of them.

-NOTE: the trade-dst repository includes the scripts and Dockerfiles that we used to run on Kubernetes.
+NOTE: the trade-dst and SUMBT repositories includes the scripts and Dockerfiles that we used to run on Kubernetes.
 These scripts might be useful, if you have a Kubernetes cluster on AWS.
 The documentation for these scripts is provided at <https://github.com/stanford-oval/genie-k8s>.

 ## Pretrained Models